-If you are thinking about applying to Nebraska Kearney, the regular decision application deadline is August 15 and the application fee is $45.
+If you are applying to Nebraska Kearney, the regular decision application deadline is August 15 and the fee for the application costs $45.

 |Admissions Test Policy||Not optional and are considered|